 What are the symptoms in children?

 Children with COVID-19 may have mild, cold-like symptoms, such as fever, runny nose, and cough, and some children experience vomiting and diarrhea.
+Occasionally, a child gets really sick after being infected with COVID-19.
 There have been some rare reports of children who have multi-system inflammatory syndrome, which has been compared to Kawasaki disease or toxic shock syndrome.
 The American Academy of Pediatrics advises parents to call a pediatrician if their child has any of the following symptoms: